thindil/steamsky/bin/doc/MODDING.md

 which starts with HealingTools.
 Value after equal sign must be existing item type.
 Default value is 'Medicines'.

+## Player Ship index
+To change which ship is used as a player ship, open file *game.dat* in *data* directory and edit line which starts with PlayerShipIndex.
+Value after equal sign must be existing ship index from any ships file from *data/ships* directory.

 ## Items

 ### General informations